openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Initiator group names
 ---------------------

-For each host that is attached to VMAX volumes using the drivers, an initiator group is created or re-used (per attachment type).
+For each host that is attached to PowerMax volumes using the drivers, an initiator group is created or re-used (per attachment type).
 All initiators of the appropriate type known for that host are included in the group.
-At each new attach volume operation, the VMAX driver retrieves the initiators (either WWNNs or IQNs) from OpenStack and adds or updates the contents of the Initiator Group as required.
+At each new attach volume operation, the PowerMax driver retrieves the initiators (either WWNNs or IQNs) from OpenStack and adds or updates the contents of the Initiator Group as required.
 Names are of the following format. ``[protocol]`` is either ``I`` for volumes attached over iSCSI or ``F`` for volumes attached over Fiber Channel.